Long-term Development of Air Quality 2022

 But since immissions are also influenced by supra-regional effects and weather events, an analysis of causes should not be carried out locally only, but should rather also investigate the immission of pollutants from outside, including cross-border transportation (cf. Air Quality Plan, 2nd Update).

 For the present Map 03.12.1 Long-Term Development of Air Quality – Immissions, all available data collected in the measurement programmes described over the past 45 years was compiled and prepared statistically and graphically with regard to the measurement year.
-For spatial distribution of current and former measurement stations and measurement points, the following data can be accessed for each station:
+For spatial distribution of current and former measurement sites, the following data can be accessed for each station:

 • address